pocomane/brewed-in-the-apocalypse/bita.md

 explicitly allowing it.
 Also some information about the fiction the may be revealed (probably by the scenarist) during this non-regulated discussion.
-But all of this should be considered to be hypothetical until some move makes them happen or reveal them true.
+But all of this should be considered to be hypothetical until some move makes them happen or reveal them true in the fiction.

 # Hosting the game

 The scenarist have a crucial role in the creation of the story, so ey should follow some sort of guidelines to be sure the experience be somehow consistent.
 The long term goal of the scenarist is in the following Agendas:

 - Play to find out what happens.
 - Describe a world that make sense.